 Herbs are available in many forms, including capsules, tablets, tinctures, and in bulk.

-I usually prefer to use herb teas to relieve upper respiratory ills.
+However, I usually prefer to use herb teas to relieve upper respiratory ills.
 The warm beverages help to unclog sinuses and soothe sore throats.

 Try making a gargle with herbs.
-Gargles are excellent tools for preventing illness and alleviating symptoms if illness occurs.
+Gargles are surprisingly excellent tools for preventing illness and alleviating symptoms if illness occurs.
 On the whole, they help to relieve sinus congestion and post-nasal drip.

-One of the most effective methods of herb administration is to make an herbal steam.
+Surprisingly, one of the most effective methods of herb administration is to make an herbal steam.
 Simply place a few spoonfuls of a bulk herb in a pot over steaming hot water.
 Next, sit facing the pot with a towel draped over your head.
 Eucalyptus, thyme, oregano, and rosemary make good antibacterial steams.

-Ultimately, herbs are among the most effective tools available for preventing and treating fall allergies.
+Surprisingly, herbs are among the most effective tools available for preventing and treating fall allergies.
 Unlike pharmaceuticals, most herbs are well-tolerated with no or few side effects.
 If you have a serious respiratory illness or long-standing health problems, first consult with your health care provider.

 You may also enjoy reading an additional Off The Grid News article: 12 Ways Thyme Oil Can Heal, Help You Sleep, And Even Chase Away Bugs